 </script>

-AnQi CMS understands the importance of data security, and therefore provides in template design:escapejsSuch tools help us avoid such problems.
+AnQi CMS understands the importance of data security, and therefore provides in the template design:escapejsSuch tools help us avoid such problems.

-escapejsThe working principle of the filter
+escapejsThe principle of the filter.

-escapejsThe filter acts like a 'purifier', which can convert special characters in strings, such as single quotes, double quotes, backslashes, newline characters, etc., into JavaScript-safe\uxxxxEncoding form.Through this transformation, characters that might originally be interpreted as part of a JavaScript code structure become ordinary string content, thereby losing the ability to execute malicious code.
+escapejsA filter is like a 'purifier' that can convert special characters in a string, such as single quotes, double quotes, backslashes, newline characters, etc., to JavaScript-safe\uxxxxEncoding form.
+Through this transformation, characters that might have been interpreted as part of the JavaScript code structure become ordinary string content, thereby losing the ability to execute malicious code.

-To be specific,escapejsIt will convert any character other than letters (a-zA-Z), numbers, spaces, and slashes (/) to\uxxxxThe Unicode escape sequence.This way, whatever is contained in the original string, it will ultimately become a pure string literal that will not be misinterpreted as JavaScript code by the browser.
+To be specific,escapejsIt will convert all characters except letters (a-zA-Z), numbers, spaces, and slashes (/) into\uxxxxA Unicode escape sequence.
+This way, no matter what the original string contains, it will ultimately become a pure string literal that will not be misinterpreted as JavaScript code by the browser.

-How to use in Anqi CMS templateescapejs?
+How to use it in Anqi CMS templateescapejs?

-In the Django-like template engine of AnQi CMS, useescapejsThe filter is very intuitive.
-You just need to embed the template variables you need in JavaScript through the pipe symbol|Withescapejsto connect them.
+Using in Anqi CMS, a Django-like template engine,escapejsThe filter is very intuitive.
+You just need to embed the template variables you need in JavaScript, through the pipe character|withescapejsand connect them.

 <script>